Promoting Community Integration Through Long-Term Services and Supports

 Efforts to incentivize quality and outcomes have been utilized more for acute care than for home and community-based services (HCBS), except in states that have incorporated quality measures in their payment methodologies for nursing facilities.
 Therefore, IAP is building the knowledge base and capacity of states to begin increasing state adoption of strategies that tie together quality, cost, and outcomes in support of community-based LTSS through one-on-one technical support focused on designing and implementing value-based payment (VBP) strategies for HCBS.

-- Planning a VBP HCBS Strategy: This track, which began in April 2016 and ran for six months, provides selected states, Indiana, Maryland, Mississippi, North Carolina, Nebraska, Nevada, Ohio, Pennsylvania, and Virginia with strategic planning support in developing an VBP approach for community-based LTSS.
+- Planning a VBP HCBS Strategy: This track, which began in April 2016 and ran for a six month period, provides selected states, Indiana, Maryland, Mississippi, North Carolina, Nebraska, Nevada, Ohio, Pennsylvania, and Virginia with strategic planning support in developing an VBP approach for community-based LTSS.

-- Implementation of a VBP HCBS Strategy: This track, which began in September 2016 and ran for six months, provided support to selected states, Massachusetts, New Jersey, Virginia, and Washington with the early stages of their implementation activities.
+- Implementation of a VBP HCBS Strategy: This track, which began in September 2016 and ran for a six month period, provided support to selected states, Massachusetts, New Jersey, Virginia, and Washington with the early stages of their implementation activities.

-- Designing a VBP HCBS strategy: This track, which began in May 2018 and ran for 12 months, provides support to selected states, Hawaii, Indiana, Kentucky, Louisiana, Minnesota, Missouri, New Jersey, Ohio, Texas, Washington with designing a VBP HCBS strategy and moving states toward implementation.
+- Designing a VBP HCBS strategy: This track, which began in May 2018 and ran for a 12 month period, provides support to selected states, Hawaii, Indiana, Kentucky, Louisiana, Minnesota, Missouri, New Jersey, Ohio, Texas, Washington with designing a VBP HCBS strategy and moving states toward implementation.
 To learn more, please review the VBP HCBS Program Overview and Information Session Slides.

 National Dissemination Webinars